latchset/pkcs11-headers/README.md

 No other macro declaration is needed.

-# NOTE about 3.2 pre release headers
+# NOTE about 3.2 headers

-This work was committed in preparation for the upcoming 3.2 release.
+This work was committed in preparation for the upcoming 3.2 standard.

-These headers are *NOT* final and will probably still see minor adjustmenets and should not be used except for testing or preparing pre-release code.
+The OASIS PKCS#11 TC has completed its work on 3.2, but the standardization process includes a rather slow editorial process that follows the technical committee work.
+That process has started but will likely take several months before it completes.
+Nonetheless drafts of the standard are available and no more technical work is planned.

+This means these headers are very unlikely to change at this point and they can be use to prepare code for 3.2 support.